Bogdan-Ciurea/PathFinding/README.md

 Final_Map.map
 main.c; globalFunctions.c; readding.c;
 Dijkstra.c; BellmanFord.c
-SDLFunctions;
+SDLFunctions.c;
 functions.h
 ```

+It would be recommended to also have the `SDL2.dll` file in the directory to be sure everything runs as intended.

+The program can be run by typing `make`, followed by `./path` in the console.

 <br>

 ## Drawbacks
-In the current state of the program will not make the path between the two points if you use Bellman-Ford algoritm but it will make the shortest path.
+In the current state of the program will not make the path between the two points if you use Bellman-Ford algorithm but it will make the shortest path.

 The animations **do not work** on **Linux**.